 Our Worship is God-Centered

 God’s Word plainly tells us that the chief purpose of every person in every activity is to glorify God (1 Cor.
 10:31).
 The same is certainly true in worship.
-The triune God of the Bible – God the Father, God the Son, and God the Holy Spirit – is the one, living and true God whom we gather to worship.
+The triune JEHOVAH of the Bible – God the Father, God the Son, and God the Holy Spirit – is the one, living and true God whom we gather to worship.
 When we assemble as God’s people each Lord’s Day, it is not so that we can be entertained but in order to “sing to the Lord” (Ps.
 98:1).
 In worship, the author of Hebrews says that “you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem” (Heb.
 12:22).
 Therefore, we are to “offer to God acceptable worship, with reverence and awe, for our God is a consuming fire” (Heb.
 12:28).

 Our Worship is Scripture-Directed